TrueBlocks/trueblocks-core/src/dev_tools/makeClass/README_ADD_FIELD.md

 The continuation mark (|\\) is needed on all lines but the last.

-To add a field, add a new line, save the file, run `make generate finish` (`finish` formats the generated code as per the repo's settings.), but before you do, see below.

 ## Backwards Compatibility

 You may notice above that some of the fields have `(nowrite)` next to them.
 This tell `makeClass` to skip that field when writing to the binary cache.

-In most cases you want to write the field to the cache but if you do this, you will create a backwards incomaptible file.
+In most cases, however, you do want to write the field to the cache.
+The trouble is, if you do this, you will create a backwards incomaptible file.

 In order to ensure backwards compatibility you must edit the generated `.ccp` file before running the above command.